 Okay, so what is a summer reading club all about?
 Well, it isn’t just about reading books, our reading book is about comprehension and activities that extend the learning.
-I created three printable pages for kids to work on.
+Start by printing off the summer reading club for kids free printable pages kids to work on (click that link for the printables).
 The first page is a traditional reading log.
 Use the reading log to track the name of the books read, the author and the date the book was completed.

-The second page is a series of boxes to complete.
-This page is all about comprehension – who were the characters, what 3 things happened in the book, what was the setting and how did the story end?
+The second page has a series of boxes to complete.
+The first page is all about comprehension – who were the characters, what 3 things happened in the book, what was the setting and how did the story end?

 Early readers will enjoy the extra “What words do you know?” page.
 Have your child fill this page with the first sight words from the book that your child can read on her own.
 Let your early reader fill in the summer reading pages with pictures, instead of words, if that will keep her engaged in the work.